 Switching between Develop and Effects is as simple as clicking on the appropriate module in the Module Selector.
 While you work on an image, all of your settings in each module are saved while you edit.
-If you use Photo RAW 2017 as your Raw editor of choice (in conjunction with Browse) all edits you make to an image are preserved non-destructively, and you can go back to any image at any time and make changes or corrections to it.
+If you use Photo RAW 2018 as your Raw editor of choice (in conjunction with Browse) all edits you make to an image are preserved non-destructively, and you can go back to any image at any time and make changes or corrections to it.

-NOTE: If you use an external editor such as Lightroom or Adobe Photoshop as your primary Raw editor, you can use Smart Photos (via Lightroom) or Smart Objects (in Photoshop) to preserve edits made in ON1 Photo RAW 2017.
-See "Working with Files" on page 6 of this guide for a description of the editing process with these apps.
+NOTE: If you use an external editor, like Lightroom Classic CC or Adobe Photoshop, as your primary Raw editor, you can use Smart Photos (via Lightroom) or Smart Objects (in Photoshop) to preserve edits made in ON1 Photo RAW 2018.
+See "File access when using Photo RAW 2018 as a plug-in" on page 7 of this guide for a description of the editing process with these apps.

-To help you save time and help you create the looks that you love best, ON1 Photo RAW 2017 also includes a robust preset system that lets you save settings made in either or both of the editing modules- along with local adjustments and masks-for applying to other photos.
-Editing presets can be applied in Develop or Effects, as well as in Browse, and, like all other elements of Photo RAW 2017, are re-editable.
+To help you save time and help you create the looks that you love best, ON1 Photo RAW 2018 also includes a robust preset system that lets you save settings made in either or both of the editing modules- along with local adjustments and masks-for applying to other photos.
+Editing presets can be applied in Develop or Effects, as well as in Browse, and, like all other elements of Photo RAW 2018, are re-editable.

 In addition to creating and using presets, you can copy and paste the Develop and Effects settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
-These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2017's extreme flexibility.
+These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2018's extreme flexibility.